 • Cross-Country: Some courses might benefit from different sand additives in specific areas depending on obstacles and terrain.

 • Drainage: Good drainage is crucial for all arenas.
-Consider items like BaseCore to help the underlying soil and drainage systems when choosing sand.
+Consider items like BaseCore and PaveCore to help the underlying soil and drainage systems when choosing sand.

 Remember, consulting an equestrian footing expert at Performance Footing or your trainer can provide valuable insights to optimize your sand selection based on your specific needs and competition level.
 Regularly monitoring and adjusting the sand and any additives based on usage and sieve reports remains essential for maintaining a safe and functional arena.